William Parke (British Army officer): Family

 In 1865 Parke married Anna Maria Nepean, daughter of William Nepean of the 16th Light Dragoons and his wife Emilia Yorke.
 They had a son and a daughter.
-His daughter, Dorothy Eden Parke married Somerset Sherston in 1911 and bought Otley Hall where there son Edric Sherston was born.
+His daughter, Dorothy Eden Parke married Somerset Sherston in 1911 and bought Otley Hall where their son Edric Sherston was born.
 Somerset Sherston was killed in the Battle of Aubers (9 May 1915), and Dorothy and Edric became active members of the British Union of Fascists and were interned at the outbreak of the Second World War.
 Both however later rejected fascism and Dorothy returned to Otley Hall where she lived until her death on 9 July 1950.